 An excellent essay from Deadspin’s Hamilton Nolan about why Trump should not be given deference in any way, shape or form.
 The short version:

-Craig is the national baseball writer for NBCSports.com.
-He writes about things other than sports at Craigcalcaterra.com.
+Craig is the author of the daily baseball (and other things) newsletter, Cup of Coffee.
+He writes about other things at Craigcalcaterra.com.
 He lives in New Albany, Ohio with his wife, two kids, and many cats.